CapitaineJSparrow/emusak-ui/README.md

 ### Thanks

-* Sin for creating a nice community and init the ideas
+* Sin for creating a nice community and inspiring the project
-* Niwu for testing, suggestions and help me to match Switch title IDs to game name
+* Niwu for testing, suggestions and helping me match Switch title IDs to game names
 * Joshi for updating the backend to create a nice software
-* LiveLM for putting some love to Arch Linux users
+* LiveLM for showing some love to Arch Linux users